PratikMaitra/Sym_chk/README.md

 # Symptom Checker Tool (`Sym_Chk`)

 ## About
-The Symptom Checker Tool allows users to input clinical notes and extract a list of signs and symptoms detected from the entered text.
-It was built using Flask,spacy and is based on a custom fine-tuned BioBERT model.
-It also makes use of the Stanza library`s negation detection and the simclin set of Nimble Miner.
-The tool was built as part of a research study on symptom identification of patient notes.
+Sym_Chk(Symptom Checker Tool) is a healthcare application that allows users extract a list of positively identified signs and symptoms from clinical text.
+It was built using the Flask and spacy packages available in python.
+The tool uses a custom fine-tuned BioBERT model(en_ner_biobert_symptom) which is available on Hugging Face.
+It also makes use of the Stanza library`s negation detection feature and the simcin mapping of the Nimble Miner app.
+The application was built as part of a research study on symptom identification of clinical notes of patients suffering from AML.

 ## Features
 - Limit of 1000 characters for the input clinical note.